night-ghost/minimosd-extra/README.md

 * 852b - fixed framerate bug
 * 852c - again fixed framerate bug

+v853
+* strings now are working!
+And Channel State panel uses first 5 of them

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!

 Discussion forum - http://www.rcgroups.com/forums/showthread.php?t=2591835